Gordon Frickers, introduction, painter, artist, résumée, (resume, C. V.), an unusually versatile artist.

 - Because Gordon Frickers has a special form of colour vision

-You can learn more by viewing examples of Frickers art work using the drop downs on the menu galleries above and by generally exploring this 600 pages + web site resource, welcome, enjoy.
+You can learn more by viewing examples of Gordon Frickers art work using the drop downs on the menu and by generally exploring these 600 pages, more than a website, a resource, welcome, enjoy.